The Buddhist Library is open Tuesdays – Thursdays, 10:30am – 6pm

 - Leave your contact details (full name, mobile number or email).
 The Library is required by NSW legislation to keep a record of all visitors for 28 days for the purposes of contact tracing.
 Your details will be kept confidentially and securely for 28 days, then disposed of securely.

 MOST IMPORTANTLY: Stay home if you’re sick.
 Please do not enter the Library if you’re feeling unwell, have any flu-like symptoms, have been in contact with a person who’s tested positive for coronavirus in the past 14 days, or have been in Victoria in the past 14 days.

 What safety and hygiene measures do we have in place?

 The health and safety of our visitors, staff and volunteers is our priority and we are fully complying with government advice and directives, and the NSW Health guidelines for libraries.
 We’ve developed and implemented the Covid-19 Safety Plan: Libraries, to meet NSW government legislation and be allowed to reopen.

 - Hand hygiene facilities are available at the entrance and in key locations.

 - Library visitors need to maintain 1.5 metres distance from each other.

 - Physical distancing measures are implemented, with queuing and seating systems in place, and signage clearly displayed.

 - All returned items are quarantined for at least 72 hrs before they can be borrowed again.

 - We have increased our cleaning regime.
 The Library is fully cleaned once a week.
-High-touch areas are cleaned with hospital-grade disinfectant at the start and end of each day.
+High-touch areas are cleaned with hospital-grade disinfectant at the start of each day.